 No significance The impact is not substantial and does not require any mitigation action.
 Low The impact is of little importance, but may require limited mitigation.
-Medium The impact is of sufficient importance and is therefore considered to have a negation impact.
+Medium The impact is of sufficient importance and is therefore considered to have a negative impact.
 Mitigation is required to reduce the negative impacts to acceptable levels.
-Medium-High The impact is of high importance and is therefore considered to have a negative impa Mitigation is required to manage the negative impacts to acceptable levels.
+Medium-High The impact is of high importance and is therefore considered to have a negative importance and is therefore considered to have a negative impacts to acceptable levels.
 High The impact is of great importance.
-Failure to mitigate, with the objective of reducing the impact to acceptable levels, could render the entire development option or entire project proposal unacceptable.
+Failure to mitigate, with the objective of reducing to impact to acceptable levels, could render the entire development option or ent project proposal unacceptable.
 Mitigation is therefore essential.
 Very High The impact is critical.
 Mitigation measures cannot reduce the impact to acceptable levels.
 As such the impact renders the proposal unacceptable.